FDA/Mechanistic-PK-PD-Model-to-Rescue-Opioid-Overdose/README.md

 1. Yassen, A., et al., Mechanism-based PK/PD modeling of the respiratory depressant effect of buprenorphine and fentanyl in healthy volunteers.
 Clin Pharmacol Ther, 2007.
 81(1): p.
 50-8.
 2. Chang, K.C., et al., Uncertainty Quantification Reveals the Importance of Data Variability and Experimental Design Considerations for in Silico Proarrhythmia Risk Assessment.
 Frontiers in Physiology, 2017.
 8(917).
 3. Algera, M.H., et al., Tolerance to Opioid-Induced Respiratory Depression in Chronic High-Dose Opioid Users: A Model-Based Comparison With Opioid-Naive Individuals.
 Clin Pharmacol Ther, 2020.
+4. Minkowski, C.P., et al., Differential response to IV carfentanil in chronic cocaine users and healthy controls.
+Addict Biol, 2012.
+17(1): p.
+149-55.
+5. US FDA label for naloxone hydrochloride injection 1988; Available from: https://dailymed.nlm.nih.gov/dailymed/fda/fdaDrugXsl.cfm?setid=236349ef-2cb5-47ca-a3a5-99534c3a4996&type=display.
+6. USFDA.
+Label for EVZIO Auto-Injector for intramuscular or subcutaneous use, 2 mg.
+2016; Available from: https://www.accessdata.fda.gov/drugsatfda_docs/label/2016/209862lbl.pdf.
+7. Magosso, E., M. Ursino, and J.H. van Oostrom, Opioid-induced respiratory depression: a mathematical model for fentanyl.
+IEEE Trans Biomed Eng, 2004.
+51(7): p.
+1115-28.
+8. Ursino, M., E. Magosso, and G. Avanzolini, An integrated model of the human ventilatory control system: the response to hypercapnia.
+Clin Physiol, 2001.
+21(4): p.
+447-64.
+9. Ursino, M., E. Magosso, and G. Avanzolini, An integrated model of the human ventilatory control system: the response to hypoxia.
+Clin Physiol, 2001.
+21(4): p.
+465-77.
+10. Stoeckel, H., et al., Plasma fentanyl concentrations and the occurrence of respiratory depression in volunteers.
+Br J Anaesth, 1982.
+54(10): p.
+1087-95.
-4. Yassen, A., et al., Mechanism-based pharmacokinetic-pharmacodynamic modelling of the reversal of buprenorphine-induced respiratory depression by naloxone : a study in healthy volunteers.
+11. Yassen, A., et al., Mechanism-based pharmacokinetic-pharmacodynamic modelling of the reversal of buprenorphine-induced respiratory depression by naloxone : a study in healthy volunteers.
 Clin Pharmacokinet, 2007.
 46(11): p.
 965-80.
-5. FDA Label Intransal Naloxone
-6. Olofsen, E., et al., Modeling the non-steady state respiratory effects of remifentanil in awake and propofol-sedated healthy volunteers.
-Anesthesiology, 2010.
-112(6): p.
-1382-95.
+12. NDEWS.
+Unintentional Fentanyl Overdoses in New Hampshire: An NDEWS HotSpot Analysis.
+2017; Available from: https://ndews.org/wordpress/files/2020/07/ndews-hotspot-unintentional-fentanyl-overdoses-in-new-hampshire-final-09-11-17.pdf
+13. Brockbals, L., et al., Time-Dependent Postmortem Redistribution of Opioids in Blood and Alternative Matrices.
+J Anal Toxicol, 2018.
+42(6): p.
+365-374.